acizmarik/sharpdetect/README.md

 ## Platform Support

-SharpDetect supports analysis of programs that are targeting .NET 8, 9, and 10.
+SharpDetect supports analysis of programs targeting .NET 8, 9, and 10.
 Supported operating systems are Windows and Linux.
 Supported architecture is x64.

-## Roadmap

-Plans for next releases include:
-- Improvements to the user interface of generated reports.
-- Support for additional synchronization primitives in deadlock detection.
-- Implementation of additional analysis plugins (e.g., data race detection plugin).

 ## Acknowledgments